steinJacob/Rockr/docs/featuredocumentation.md

 Create Account Inputs:
 User can input their personal information and submit it.
-- Successful Submission: The user's account is added and saved to the database, and the user can then log in on future webpage visits.
-- Unsuccessful Submission: The user's account is not created.
+Upon submission, the user then needs to verify their email account.
+The will be sent an email which contains a link to a verification page.
+Upon pressing the "verify" button, their account is verified and the can now log in via the Login page.

 ### Home.js
 The Home Page.
 Can be accessed via a successful login on the Login Page.